 In addition, it means your private medical information – everything from ultrasounds to kidneys stones – can be discussed without you or your attorney even being present for the conversation.

 According to the bill, the information gathered can be used against you in the case.
 So say for example that your medical history shows treatment for bipolar disorder when you were in college.
 Even though now you’re 50 and in stable mental condition, and even though you’re suing over something completely unrelated, the defendant’s lawyers could still bring up your mental health history in court.
 Not only could that humiliate and intimidate you as a witness, but it could also make your case appear much more complex than it actually is.

 Sponsored by Rep. Vance Dennis of Savannah and Sen. Brian Kelsey of Collierville, the bill passed through the TN Calendar and Rules Committee on Thursday (4/19/2012) and will be up for debate next Monday (4/23/2012).

 If you’ve been injured in a medical malpractice case or want to know if your case could be considered malpractice in the first place, our Memphis medical malpractice lawyers can help.
+A good medical malpractice lawyer Memphis, TN trusts, like the attorneys at Darrell Castle & Associates, will fight for patients and their families to get compensation.
 We can look at the law and let you know what to expect with your malpractice case.